magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44100-all-fpts-are-assigned-to-the-last-product-in-the-shopping-cart-and-reset-for-other-product.md

 ## Issue

-All FPTs are assigned to the last product in the shopping cart, and FTPs for the rest of the products are reset.
+All FPTs are assigned to the last product in the shopping cart, and the FPT values for the rest of the products are reset.

 <ins>Steps to reproduce</ins>: